timjaya/nbadash/README.md

 ### Important notes:

 * If you decide to drop the class, or are even remotely considering doing so, please be considerate and notify your team-mate immediately.
 * Do not wait until the day before the deadline to start working on the project, only to realize that your team-mate has dropped the class or moved to another planet.
 It is your responsibility to start working on the project and spot any problems early.
+You should be working _together_
 * Please check the Collaboration Policy web page for important information of what kinds of collaboration are allowed for projects.